 Continuing Care Retirement Community (like Calvary Homes)

 As we age, our care needs may naturally increase.
-Continuing care retirement communities like ours here at Calvary Homes typically have several housing options on the same campus, each offering different levels of care – independent/residential living, assisted living/personal care (which may include specialized memory care), and skilled nursing care.
+Assisted living communities are an ideal option for some seniors, while continuing care retirement communities like ours here at Calvary Homes typically have several housing options on the same campus to encompass different kinds of needs.
+Each option offers different levels of care – independent/residential living, personal care (which may include specialized memory care), and skilled nursing care.
 This is especially convenient for couples with differing care needs.

 Continuing care retirement communities provide seniors the opportunity to live independently but also to have access to additional assistance when needed.
 For example, if a resident suffers an illness or needs to recover from surgery, continuing care communities can accommodate their recovery on the same campus.